TForest-UwU/Switchy/README.md

 # Switchy - Python API to control switchbots
-This project makes it easy to connect to the switchbot services by combining 2 API's that for me only seemed to work together, yet not alone
+This project makes it easier to connect to the switchbot services by combining 2 API's that for me only seemed to work together, yet not alone

 ## DISCLAIMER
 I did not fully make this myself, i heavily relied on these 2 existing programs to write this